-- Performing a risk assessment to identify factors that could impact the going concern basis of accounting, including the impact of external risks including geopolitical, Covid-19 and climate change risks. - Understanding and evaluating the company's financial forecasts and the stress testing of liquidity and regulatory capital, including the severity of the stress scenarios that were used. - Understanding and evaluating credit rating agency ratings and actions. - Reading and evaluating the adequacy of the disclosures made in HSBC Holdings plc's Annual Report and Accounts 2021 in relation to going concern.
+- performing a risk assessment to identify factors that could impact the going concern basis of accounting, including both internal risks (i.e. strategy execution) and external risks (i.e. macroeconomic conditions); - understanding and evaluating the group's financial forecasts; - understanding and evaluating the group's stress testing of liquidity and regulatory capital, including the severity of the stress scenarios that were used; - understanding and evaluating credit rating agency ratings and actions; and - reading and evaluating the adequacy of the disclosures made in HSBC Holdings plc's Annual Report and Accounts 2024 in relation to going concern.